Things To Do In Dublin

 They returned with their personal recommendations for fun ways to enjoy the Irish capital like a seasoned local.
 These include some of the city's best walks, bus tours, gem attractions and nightlife events:

-To acquaint yourself with the Irish capital it's a good idea to take a whirl on the City Sightseeing Dublin open-top bus tour.
+To acquaint yourself with the Irish capital it's a good idea to take a whirl on the Big Bus Dublin open-top bus tour.
 This hop-on hop-off service has two routes encompassing the bulk of Dublin's top landmarks and attractions.

-In addition to travel by day City Sightseeing Dublin also have a night tour, a return airport shuttle combination, and day tours of Malahide Castle and County Wicklow.
+In addition to travel by day Big Bus Dublin also have a night tour option.
 Learn more about Dublin's bus tours in our article about each of the services here.

 2) Admire Masterpieces At Chester Beatty Library: